oxygenxml/web-author-webdav-plugin/src/main/webapp/webdav/README.md

 Browse and Auth pages
 =====================

-In order to customize the user experience with the WebDAV integration by changing the following HTML files.
+In order to customize the user interface of the oXygen XML Author WebApp integration with an WebDAV-enabled server, you can change the following HTML files:

 The Browse page
 ---------------